 Is a DUI a Felony?
 Talk to Our Expert Lawyers at The Law Offices of Kip Miller Now!

 It’s always best to hire an experienced and reliable lawyer when you’re in court tackling a DUI case.
 That’s what you can expect when you hire The Law Offices of Kip Miller.
-Our Daytona Beach criminal defense attorneys will tirelessly convince the judge to reduce or drop the penalties associated with your case.
+Our Daytona Beach criminal defense attorneys will tirelessly advocate for the judge to reduce or dismiss the penalties in your case.

 Contact us at 386.872.7800 from any location in Central Florida where you may have been arrested.